Skip to content

 Findings Overview

 The Findings view is the central triage surface in Vygl.
-Every issue from every scan is here, deduplicated so the same problem detected on multiple branches or across multiple scans appears as a single row.
+Every issue from every scan is here, deduplicated per (project, branch, fingerprint) so the same problem detected across multiple scans of the same branch appears as a single row.

 Each row is a unique finding with:

-• Type — SAST, SCA, Secrets, IaC, or Container
+• Type — SAST, SCA, Secrets, IaC, Malware, or Container.

-• Status — open / acknowledged / fixed / false_positive / ignored / auto_fixed
+• Statusopen / acknowledged / fix_claimed / fixed / false_positive / ignored / suppressed / auto_fixed (the last is system-applied).

-• First seen / last seen — when the issue first appeared and most recently re-detected
+• First seen / last seen — when the issue first appeared on this branch and most recently re-detected.

 Combine filters to narrow the list: